 Onyeka’s video works have been screened at Modern Mondays, MoMA, Artists’ Film Club: Black Radical Imagination, ICA, London, 2017; Dhaka Art Summit, Bangladesh, 2020, and at film festivals internationally including the London Film Festival, 2015 and 2020; Open City Documentary Film Festival 2021 and 2022, Rotterdam International, Netherlands, 2018, 2019 and 2020; Edinburgh Artist Moving Image, 2016; Images Festival, Canada, 2019, and the Smithsonian African American film festival, USA, 2018.

-Solo exhibitions include A Repertoire of Protest (No Dance, No Palaver), MoMA PS1, New York, 2023, The Miracle on George Green, The High Line, New York, USA, 2022, a so-called archive, LUX, London, UK and THE REAL STORY IS WHAT’S IN THAT ROOM, Mercer Union, Toronto, Canada, 2021, There Were Two Brothers, Jerwood Arts, 2019, and Corrections, with Aliya Pabani, Trinity Square Video, Toronto, Canada, 2018.
+Solo exhibitions include history is a living weapon in yr hand, Bonington Gallery and Peer, UK, 2024, A Repertoire of Protest (No Dance, No Palaver), MoMA PS1, New York, 2023, The Miracle on George Green, The High Line, New York, USA, 2022, a so-called archive, LUX, London, UK and THE REAL STORY IS WHAT’S IN THAT ROOM, Mercer Union, Toronto, Canada, 2021, There Were Two Brothers, Jerwood Arts, 2019, and Corrections, with Aliya Pabani, Trinity Square Video, Toronto, Canada, 2018.

-Recent group exhibitions include Lagos Peckham Repeat: Pilgrimage to the Lakes, South London Gallery, London, 2023, Echoes, Haus der Kunst, Munich, Germany, 2022, Reconfigured, Timothy Taylor New York, USA, 2021; Archives of Resistance, Neue Galerie, Innsbruck, Austria, 2021; KW Production Series, Berlin, Germany, 2020; New Labor Movements, McEvoy Foundation for the Arts, San Francisco, USA; [POST] Colonial Bodies II, CC Matienzo, Buenos Aires, Argentina, 2019; there’s something in the conversation that is more interesting than the finality of (a title), The Showroom, London, UK, 2018; and World Cup!, articule, Montreal, Canada, 2018.
+Recent group exhibitions include Nigeria Imaginary, 60th Venice Biennale, 2024, Lagos Peckham Repeat: Pilgrimage to the Lakes, South London Gallery, London, 2023, Echoes, Haus der Kunst, Munich, Germany, 2022, Reconfigured, Timothy Taylor New York, USA, 2021; Archives of Resistance, Neue Galerie, Innsbruck, Austria, 2021; KW Production Series, Berlin, Germany, 2020; New Labor Movements, McEvoy Foundation for the Arts, San Francisco, USA; [POST] Colonial Bodies II, CC Matienzo, Buenos Aires, Argentina, 2019; there’s something in the conversation that is more interesting than the finality of (a title), The Showroom, London, UK, 2018; and World Cup!, articule, Montreal, Canada, 2018.

-Onyeka has an upcoming solo exhibition at The Bonington Gallery, Nottingham, in January 2024.
+Onyeka has an upcoming solo exhibition at Tate Britain in September 2025.

 She was nominated for the 2022 Jarman Award, MaxMara Artist Prize for Women 2022-24, awarded the 2021 Foundwork Artist Prize, 2020 Arts Foundation Futures Award for Experimental Short Film and was the recipient of the Berwick New Cinema Award in 2019.